Iran deal limps on as Europeans delay sanctions blow

 “The European parties to the deal should know that the clock is ticking for them.
 They try to keep Iran in the deal but then take no action against America’s bullying and pressure,” said a senior Iranian official.

-Iran’s envoy to the talks declined to take questions.
-Underlining the tension, the Iranian delegation had earlier threatened to boycott the talks after discovering that an exiled Iranian opposition group planned an anti-government protest outside the hotel where the meeting was due to take place
+Underlining the tension, the Iranian delegation had earlier threatened to boycott the talks after discovering that an exiled Iranian opposition group planned an anti-government protest outside the hotel where the meeting was due to take place.

 Tehran has criticized the three European powers for failing to shield Iran from the far-reaching U.S. sanctions, which have driven away foreign companies interested in business there.